UltraMessaging/um_perf/README.md

 Informatica strongly advises users to check return status for errors after every UM API call.
-As this can clutter the source code, making it harder to read, the "ump_perf_pub.c" and "ump_perf_sub.c" programs use a code macro called "E()" to make the handling of UM API errors uniform and non-intrusive.
+As this can clutter the source code, making it harder to read, the "um_perf_pub.c" and "um_perf_sub.c" programs use a code macro called "E()" to make the handling of UM API errors uniform and non-intrusive.
 For example:
 ````C